vprnet/data/README.md

 All data used to create VPR News Applications will be published in this repository.

+##Directory Naming Convention

+Data will be organized by project and build.
+The VPR Apps URL convention is as follows: http://www.vpr.net/apps/PROJECT-NAME/BUILD-NAME

+To find data for a particular build, go to the project directory and then the build directory.
+Each build directory is home to a README file explaining the data for that particular build.

 ##Geospatial Data

 Contains topojson files used for various Vermont maps.